Seminole County Vehicle Impound Guide

 Where Is Your Car?

-The most important question is: where did they tow my car?
+The most important question is: where was my car towed?
 Locating your vehicle quickly is crucial to minimize storage fees.
+In Seminole County, your car could be at one of the following locations:

 How to Find Your Vehicle